Graduate Affiliates

 Caroline Francis (Email: caroline.francis@yale.edu)

 Hello TD!
-My name is Caroline, and I am a second-year M.D. student from Portland, OR.
+My name is Caroline, and I am a fourth-year M.D. student from Portland, OR.
 My undergraduate years were spent in Missouri at Washington University in St. Louis where I studied biology and psychological and brain sciences.
 At WashU, mentoring first-years as they adjusted to college and working with students as a teaching assistant were two of my favorite roles.
 After WashU, I spent two gap years working at an employment agency in Portland – Mulberry Talent Partners.
 Optimizing resumes and LinkedIn profiles as well as providing interview practice and career guidance were rewarding parts of this job and previous undergraduate mentorship positions.
 Whether you are aspiring toward a career in medicine or any other profession, I would be excited to speak with you about achieving academic and personal success in college, planning gap years, applying to graduate school and jobs, and anything else!
 Looking forward to working with each of you as one of your Graduate Affiliates!

 Adi Kumar (Email: adi.kumar@yale.edu)

 Hi!
-I’m Adi, a fourth year History PhD Candidate researching race, social movements, and South Asian American history.
+I’m Adi, a sixth year History PhD Candidate researching race, social movements, and South Asian American history.
 In my spare time, I love to meditate, listen to rnb, and hang out with my cat Keanu.
 If you’re interested in PhD programs, history, or want to see more photos of my cat — feel free to reach out!

 Atreyo Pal (Email: atreyo.pal@yale.edu">atreyo.pal@yale.edu)

 Hey TD!
-My name is Atreyo Pal (pronouns he/him), and I’m a third year PhD candidate in Genetics.
+My name is Atreyo Pal (pronouns he/him), and I’m a fourth-year PhD candidate in Genetics.
 I graduated from the University of Chicago in 2020 after majoring in Physics and Biology.
 I study specific regions in the genome (called Human Accelerated Regions or HARs) to identify genomic elements that might affect uniquely human traits, such as having a larger brain compared to other primates (like chimpanzee).
 I love talking about science to people outside my field, and have taught at the Yale Young Global Scholars for the past two years.
 I’m happy to chat about grad school and careers across the physical or biological sciences, especially about interdisciplinary opportunities spanning (seemingly) unrelated areas.
 Outside lab, I am an avid chess and tennis player, and love traveling.
 Excited to meet and get to know you all!

 Saahil Chadha (Email: saahil.chadha@yale.edu">saahil.chadha@yale.edu)

 Hey there!
-I’m Saahil (he/him), and I’m a first-year medical student.
+I’m Saahil (he/him), and I’m a third-year medical student.
 I’m originally from Minnetonka, MN – we’re known for Tonka Trucks and Minnetonka Moccasins if you’ve heard of those!
 After growing up in the Midwest, I went to the West Coast and got my bachelor’s in Computer Science from UC Berkeley.
 Had a blast exploring the Bay Area and Northern California during that time.
 During college, I also worked at the Jain Lab at UCSF studying the basic science of how the human body responds to varying oxygen levels (too high or too low) as well as the cellular effects of vitamin deficiencies.
 I was primarily computational, developing pipelines to analyze the data my lab generated.
 Having really enjoyed the research I did in this lab, I continued to be interested in how we can utilize technology to answer clinical research questions as well as assist at the point of care in medicine.
 After graduating, I spent a year working at Amazon as a software engineer to continue developing my technical skills before moving to the East Coast to start here at YSM this fall.
 Outside of class, I enjoy hiking, trying out new restaurants, and just watching Netflix/Hulu (current favorite is Abbott Elementary).
 Let me know if you have any recs!
 Feel free to reach out if you have similar interests or just want to chat. Àshe!

 Steve Bai (Email: steve.bai@yale.edu)